rosemash/luape/README.md

 This is tricky, because the method of building involves doing a lot of things to the compiled executable, and it may break with other configurations.

 I have only tested compilation on Debian Buster using MinGW.
-To follow in my footsteps, make sure you've installed `python2` and `mingw-w64`.
+To follow in my footsteps, make sure you've installed `python2`, `mingw-w64`, and `wine32` for the bootstrap step.
 I'm pretty sure all other dependencies are included in the project.

 When you're ready, run `./build.sh` in the project root.